Detroit Boat Club: Current programs

 Today, the Junior program is starting to grow.
 It is becoming a very strong team through the support of several Detroit area high schools.
 They have become increasingly successful in recent years.
 In 2005, the Detroit Boat Club had the largest presence at the USRowing Youth Invitational in Cincinnati, Ohio.
 They made an impact on the regatta even though they did not bring home any medals.

 The team consists of Girls Varsity and Boys Varsity, which make entries in both lightweight and open categories.
 A novice program teaches new male and female rowers.
-The boys' head coach, Dr. Richard H. Bell, has been coaching in Detroit for over thirty years, and has been successful in many national and international regattas.
+The boys' head coach, Richard H. Bell, has been coaching in Detroit for over thirty years, and has been successful in many national and international regattas.
 Other coaches include alumni that have competed at the collegiate level.

 The boys lightweight team has been taking great strides in the past several years, placing second in the Men's lightweight 4+ at the USRowing Youth Invitational in 2004.
 Spring of 2005 was also a successful year for the lightweights.
 They had entries in the men's light 8+ and light 4+.

 The girls team is also very strong with respectable finishes at the Canadian Henley in both 2004 and 2005.
 The girls varsity 8+ looks very promising for the Detroit Boat Club.
 They recently won the 2005 Head of the Schuylkill regatta and look for a national championship in the spring of 2006.

 The boys heavyweight team has had a recent revival after a recent slump due mainly to attrition.
 After qualifying for the 2005 Youth Invitational, the Heavyweight 4+ placed the best out of all of Detroit's boats in 2005 with a respectable 4th place.